Evening News Editor

-- Gathers tape, books interviews and conducts interviews for original reporting as well as other booking interviews for other reporters, hosts, producers.
+- Gathers tape, books interviews and conducts interviews for original reporting as well as booking interviews for reporters, hosts, producers as needed.

-- Conducts and oversees research for story assignment, development, and production.
+- Conducts and oversees research for story assignments, development, and production.

 - Works closely with Managing Editor and Deputy Managing Editor.